 - Customizable pages, stickers and accessories

-Panada Planner is a very popular goal-setting journal, which is why I put it on my list; however, I could not wrap my head around it.
+Panada Planner is a popular goal-setting journal, which is why I put it on my list; however, I could not wrap my head around it.
 What confuses me about Panda Planner is its approach.
 Some of their planners are meant to be only six months worth if used regularly?
 What does this mean?
-Perhaps for those not committed to using their planners daily or weekly, these versions are the best approach.
+Perhaps for those not committed to using their goal planners daily or weekly, these versions are the best approach.

 I found their layouts confusing and not at all valuable for goal setting and tracking.
-However, they do have spots for setting goals for the day, showing scheduled tasks and an end of day review.
+However, they have spots for setting goals for the day, showing scheduled tasks and an end of day review.

 Types of Panda Planners Available